 Purpose

-This focused attachment targets trigger points, knots, and hard-to-reach muscle tissues.
+This attachment targets trigger points, knots, and hard-to-reach muscle tissues.
 It’s another great option for deep tissue massages, offering precise pressure where needed.

 Caution